 Color Rendering Index - Quality of Light

 CRI is a gauge of the light’s prowess in revealing the real hues of items compared to ideal light sources.
 The higher the CRI, the better the light quality.
-However, it is worth noting that some applications need lights with extremely high CRIs.
+But, it is worth noting that some applications need lights with high CRIs.

-If you want to sufficiently illuminate self storage units so that the colors of the items in them are clearly visible, then high-CRI lights are an absolute necessity.
+If you want to light self storage units so items are clear and visible, then high-CRI lights are necessary.
 Storage units hold various types of items and are not very spacious.
 If they are not well-lit, people will find it difficult to locate their items – and you may not get repeat business.

-However, high-quality light sources with fantastic CRI values – such as LED self storage unit lights –can make things easier for the tenants.
+High quality lights with correct CRI values such as LED self storage unit lights, makes it easier for tenants.
 Most LEDs have CRI values of above 70 and generate light which is almost comparable to daylight.
-Traditional bulbs have lower CRI values, the worst being the HPS bulb that produces yellow light and gives everything a yellow hue.
+Traditional bulbs have lower CRI values.
+The worst being the HPS bulb that produces yellow light and gives everything a yellow hue.

 4. Use Energy-Efficient Light Sources

-For this reason, storage facilities have become more popular.
+Storage facilities have become more popular.
 The modern life has also played a big role in increasing the popularity of self storage units.
-More and more relationships are falling apart and with separations and divorce comes the need for self storage spaces as people contemplate on their next move.
-Most people derive a lot of satisfaction from the knowledge that their cherished possessions are in a safe place till the time they will need them.
+Relationships fall apart.
+With divorce comes the need for self storage spaces as people contemplate their next move.
+Most people cherish knowing their possessions are in a safe place till the time they will need them.

-A self storage facility owner has the obligation to provide both safety and security in his facility to prevent the loss, damage, or theft of valued personal items.
+A self storage facility owner needs to provide both safety and security in his facility.
+This prevents the loss, damage, or theft of valued personal items.
 High-quality lighting goes a long way toward providing safety.
-However, it’s paramount that the lighting be cost-effective.
+Yet, it’s paramount that the lighting be cost-effective.

 The energy efficiency of light sources – or the lack of it – can impact your bottom line.
-Using the same lights you’ve used for years is not an option because as newer and more user-friendly self storage facilities are built, customers will move to them – as they are better-lit and protected.
+Using the same lights you’ve used for years is not a great option.
+Newer and more user-friendly self storage facilities attract customers.
+They will move to them – as they are better-lit and protected.

-Good lighting and security go hand in hand, and it is a feature that most of your potential clients will look for before coming to a decision to rent your facility.
-Poorly lit facilities give off a feeling of insecurity and may drive away many would-be clients.
+Good lighting and security go hand in hand.
+It's a feature that most of your potential clients will look for .
+Poorly lit facilities give a feeling of insecurity and drive away would-be clients.
 Poor lighting is also a huge catalyst for criminal activities.
-Thieves and vandals are more likely to break into facilities that are not well illuminated.
+Thieves and vandals are more likely to break into facilities that are not well lit.

-In some cases, self storage facility owners have unmanned facilities to lessen running costs.
+In some cases, self storage facilities are unmanned to lessen running costs.
 Unmanned business premises are very reliant on high-quality lighting and security features.
-If the light system is inefficient, you may be forced to charge low rates as charging high rates makes the facility less attractive to renters.
+If the light system is inefficient, you may have to charge low rates.

 5. Use Light Control Features

-The pairing of extra features with LED lights – such as photo controls, dimmers, or occupancy sensors – can help a storage facility to save more power.
-Occupancy sensors installed in shared spaces, elevator bays, or hallways can conserve power during late night hours when the traffic to and from the facility is low.
+Pair features with LED lights such as photo controls, dimmers, or occupancy sensors to help save power.
+Occupancy sensors installed in shared spaces, elevator bays, or hallways can conserve power.
+Ideal times include late night hours when the traffic to and from the facility is low.

 They can also help cut down power usage at different times of the month.
-Most managers report that human traffic is usually higher in their facilities at the end and at the beginning of the month and lower on regular days.
+Most managers report traffic is higher at the end and at the beginning of the month and lower on regular days.

-Sensors can be used to prevent the wastage of energy when the facility is less busy and help reveal the facility's usage trends as well.
-The parking lot LED fixtures can be enhanced with photo controls to ensure maximum power efficiency.
+Sensors can prevent energy wasting when the facility is less busy.
+And it helps reveal the facility's usage trends as well.
+The parking lot LED fixtures can be enhanced with photo controls to ensure best power efficiency.

 Types of Lighting Controls

-These light control features sense human traffic in the self storage facility and automatically light up the fixtures in the vicinity.
-The sensors also automatically switch off or dim the lights once the users have vacated the area.
+These light control features sense people in the self storage facility and automatically light up the vicinity.
+The sensors also automatically switch off or dim the lights once the users have left the area.